 Zoom in on sections

-When writing on a document camera, it can be tempting to display the entire page at once, but many students prefer that a document be zoomed in on to a specific section so that they can focus easier.
+When writing on a document camera, it can be tempting to display the entire page at once.
+Many students prefer that a document be zoomed in on to a specific section so that they can focus easier.
 This is especially helpful for students with print disabilities who can be overwhelmed or confused by a large amount of text.
 My professors have students raise their hands or use some other signal to show when they are done copying down information so that they can move on to another section.

 Consider using a colored background

 Did you know that colored backgrounds can improve the readability of text?
 It’s true, studies show that it’s easier to read text on a colored background because there is less glare.
 One of my professors uses yellow and blue paper when writing on the document camera, and it is so much easier to read, especially when they use dark colored pens to write.
-Read more about colored backgrounds and the readability of text here.
+Read more about

 Scan in a copy of the notes